dennisan/kinetica-tests/README.md

 node kdb-test.js [options]

 **Options**:\
-Use these options to describe the geometry used to filter the dataset
+Use these options to describe the data being filtered and the output format
 - **host**: ip addressand port of the gpudb host
 - **dataset**: the name of the dataset to be filtered
 - **column**: the name of the column in the dataset containing geometry